missoso/sonic-srv6-uSID-clab/README.md

 ## Container Lab image

-The [`srv6-usid-chain.clab.yml`](./srv6-usid-chain.clab.yml) file declaratively describes the lab, inside that file the image currently being used for SONiC is the following one:
+The [`srv6-usid-chain.clab.yml`](./srv6-usid-chain.clab.yml) file declaratively describes the lab, inside that file the image currently being used for SONiC is:

 ```
 topology: